A new anti-media promo with Trumpian undertones

 with conservative political spin.
 Sinclair has had local affiliates run comment packages

-referring to young people "snowflakes," calling political correctness and multiculturalism a "nasty cancer epidemic," and claiming that marriage is proven to reduce domestic violence.
+referring to young people as "snowflakes," calling political correctness and multiculturalism a "nasty cancer epidemic," and claiming that marriage is proven to reduce domestic violence.

 But Sinclair isn't as easy to identify as a source of right-wing propaganda as Fox News, for example.
 Though the company owns more than 190 stations